qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-builder.md

 #### 1.2 Running Average
-The running average is the calculation function that moves through a list of values adding the current one to the sum of the preceding values and dividing by the current count of values.
+The running average is the calculation function that moves through a list of values adding the current one to the sum of the preceding values and dividing it by the current count of values.

-The following example shows how Running Average is calculated.
+The following example shows how *Running Average* is calculated.
 <br>